zacharybk/cxhandbook/content/Blog/scratchpad.md

 # Hiring your (first) CX Leader
 So, you're ready to hire, but it's not a function you've lead before, and you're stuck.
 Here's a guide

+# Data analysis
+How do you do forecasting, staffing,

+# Metrics
+How to build your first dashboard
+A list of CX metrics and how to calculate them
+What does each metric produce for you in isolation, a- TTR, Quality, Output, tickets solves

+# Creating a Visual Workflow

+# Elements of a playbook (all of these can be a blog post)
+Explain what it is, the components, etc.
+Canned responses - they could stand alone
+Visual Workflow
+Rules & Vocabularly
+Links to other processes
+Links to data reporting

+- Publish internally in a wiki so that everyone in the company can view and/or edit them.
+- Make the policies publicly available, searchable on your site, appear during the ticket creation for deflection, and indexed by Google

+# No silver bullets